Annual Volunteer Opps

 Arts Center 8-2.
 Contact: Pat Farmer 205-955-3090

-April 13 Plant Sale at Goosepond Park Details TBA.
-Members grow seedlings, divide perennials and propagate plants for the sale.
+Plant Sale at Goosepond Park Details TBA.
+Throughout the year, members may grow seedlings, divide perennials and propagate plants for the sale and count time as volunteer hours.
 Label plants with common name, sun or shade, color and other details.
-Volunteers needed.
+Volunteers needed for Plant Saale.
 Contact Trisha Williams 205-410-5074

 Plants for the Planet